codecrypto-academy/pfm-web2.5-feb24-1/README.md

-# Proyecto_ETH: Ethereum Network Management Tool
+# Ethereum Project: Ethereum Network Management Tool

 ## Overview
 Proyecto_ETH is a comprehensive Ethereum network management tool that allows users to create, monitor, and interact with custom Ethereum networks.
 This full-stack application provides a user-friendly interface for blockchain enthusiasts and developers to experiment with and manage Ethereum-based networks.